BertilBraun/Kleinanzeigen-Scraper/README.md

 pip install -r requirements.txt
 ```

 Make a copy of the `src/config.example.py` file and rename it to `config.py`.
-Fill in the necessary information.
+Fill in the necessary information like the API key and the URL of the Kleinanzeigen website that you want to scrape.

 ## Usage